debugslayer/abc_testAssignment/README.md

   4. **Execute Tests**

-     Type the following command to execute the test cases
+     Type the following command to execute the test cases in header mode (Browser will open up to show entire execution of the test case)

      ```bash
       pytest